So, you’ve taken the initiative to join a networking group; now what?

-In a nutshell, go for it… play hard… work hard… make your membership worthwhile.
+In a nutshell, go for it—play hard, work hard, and make your membership worthwhile.
 Milk it for all it’s worth.
-How do you do that you ask?
-Well there are tons of ways; however what I’ve done for you here is compile a list of 5 staple tips geared to help you get the most value out of your networking group membership.
+So how do you do that, you ask?
+There are numerous ways; however, what I’ve done for you here is compile a list of 5 staple tips geared to help you get the most value out of your networking group membership.

 ➊ Show Up

 As they say in the lotto world, “you’ve got to be in it to win it.”

 It’s not enough to join the organization on paper; you need to show up.
 Attend the general membership meetings, functions, and events.
 Isn’t the whole idea behind joining a networking organization to network and connect with others?
 You certainly can’t do that very effectively if you’re not there – so try your luck and come to the dance.